 Contract costs are accumulated and are charged to operations as the related revenue from contracts is recognized.
-Refer to the note 2 (r) Solar power project development section c) and note 2 (r) EPC services for the corresponding revenue streams.
+Refer to the note 2 (s) EPC services for the corresponding revenue streams.

-(i) Advances to suppliers and advances for purchases of property, plant and equipment
+(j) Advances to suppliers and advances for purchases of property, plant and equipment

 In order to secure a stable supply of construction materials, the Company makes advance payments to suppliers for raw material supplies and advances for purchases of long-lived assets which are offset against future deliveries.
-Advances to suppliers for purchases expected within twelve months as of each balance sheet date are recorded as advances to suppliers in current assets and those associated with purchases expected over longer periods of time are recorded in non-current advance to suppliers.
-As of December 31, 2016 and 2017, advances to suppliers in current assets were \$4,220,864 and \$379,792, respectively, and non-current advances to suppliers for construction materials supplies was nil.
-Advances for property, plant and equipment are recorded in non-current assets and were \$416,201 and nil as of December 31, 2016 and 2017.
+Advances to suppliers for purchases expected within twelve months as of each balance sheet date are recorded as advances to suppliers in current assets and those associated with purchases expected over longer periods of time are recorded in non-current advances to suppliers.
+As of December 31, 2017 and 2018, advances to suppliers in current assets were \$379,792 and \$379,568, respectively, and non-current advances to suppliers for construction materials supplies were nil.
+Advances for property, plant and equipment are recorded in non-current assets and were nil as of December 31, 2017 and 2018.
 The Company does not require collateral or other security against its advances to suppliers.
 As a result, the Company's claims for such prepayments are unsecured, which exposes the Company to the suppliers' credit risk.
-The Company performs ongoing credit evaluations of the financial condition of its material suppliers
+The Company performs ongoing credit evaluations of the financial condition of its material suppliers.

-(j) Property, plant and equipment
+(k) Property, plant and equipment